vExcess/jvbuild/README.md

 NOTE: jvbuild is in early beta.
 Do not expect it to be stable.

-## Example
+## Examples
-See test/test.json for example build.json5
+See test/test.json for example build.json5.
+See [https://github.com/zwebsuite/zcanvas](https://github.com/zwebsuite/zcanvas) for example of a full project using jvbuild.

 ## Docs
 See docs.md for documentation